Silver Waves Camellia

 Camellia japonica 'Silver Waves'Item #1970 USDA Hardiness Zone: 8 - 10

 Abundant, large, silvery white, semi-double blooms with yellow stamens make a delightful contrast to the glossy, dark green leaves beautifully.
 An excellent early to mid-season bloomer for milder regions.
 Use to accent in lightly shaded beds, or mass in foundation plantings or to create a flowering evergreen hedge, or for espalier to dress up a drab wall.

-- OverviewLight Needs:Filtered sunWatering Needs:Water regularly, when top 3 in. of soil is dry.Average Landscape Size:Moderate growing 6 to 8 ft. tall and wide, larger with age.
+- OverviewLight Needs:Full shade to filtered sunWatering Needs:Water regularly, when top 3 in. of soil is dry.Average Landscape Size:Reaches 6 to 8 ft. tall and wide; slowly grows larger with age.

-- DetailBotanical Pronunciation:kuh-MEE-lee-a juh-PON-ih-kuhDeciduous/evergreen:EvergreenGrowth rate:SlowAverage landscape size:Moderate growing 6 to 8 ft. tall and wide, larger with age.Foliage color:Dark GreenBlooms:Winter to early spring.Flower color:WhiteDesign IdeasA must for Asian or woodland garden settings under large, old shade trees with filtered canopies.
+- DetailBotanical Pronunciation:kuh-MEE-lee-a juh-PON-ih-kuhDeciduous/evergreen:EvergreenGrowth rate:SlowAverage landscape size:Reaches 6 to 8 ft. tall and wide; slowly grows larger with age.Foliage color:Dark GreenBlooms:Winter to Early SpringFlower color:WhiteDesign IdeasA must for Asian or woodland garden settings under large, old shade trees with filtered canopies.
 Plant as a backdrop in mixed beds or as a foundation plant in high visibility areas.
-Dress up a wall or garage as a shrub or train as an espalier for a formal look.Companion PlantsAzalea (Azalea); Forsythia (Forsythia); Fern (Athyrium); Lily of the Valley (Pieris); Winter Daphne (Daphne)
+Dress up a wall or garage as a shrub or train as an espalier for a formal look.Companion PlantsAzalea (Azalea); Forsythia (Forsythia); Fern (Microlepia); Lily of the Valley (Pieris); Winter Daphne (Daphne)